School transport for reception to year 11 children

 Replace a school bus pass

 You can request a replacement bus pass online if your school or college bus pass has been damaged, lost or stolen.
-Replacement bus passes cost £20 or £10 if low income.
-Find out how to request a replacement bus pass here
+Find out how to request a replacement bus pass.

 Assistance may be provided for children not eligible for free transport for a short period of time in exceptional circumstances.
-For SEN pupils their application should be made through their assessment and review officer.
-For mainstream pupils applications should be made through the admissions, transport and welfare team.
+These are considered on a case by case basis.
+For pupils with an Education Health Care Plan, their application should be made through the SEND transport team.
+For all other pupils applications should be made through the admissions, transport and welfare team.

 Appealing if you are not eligible